 Section 5.
 All tuition payments from the Trust shall be made directly to the education institution.
 In the case of other approved expenses, payments shall be made to the applicant upon producing proper receipts.

 Section 6.
-Continuation of payments shall be based upon prompt and timely receipt of grade reports forms from the applicant.
+Continuation of payments shall be based upon prompt and timely receipt of grade reports forms from the school.
 Each form must verify full-time status in the case of a child, and the most recent and overall grade point average of the applicant.
 The Treasurer and Secretary shall work concurrently with the procedure and process necessary to carry out this function.

 Section 7.
-For the purposes of education assistance as found under this article, this benefit may be provided retroactive at the discretion of the Board of Director with two-thirds (2/3) favorable vote.
+For the purposes of education assistance as found under this article, this benefit may be provided retroactive at the discretion of the Board of Directors with two-thirds (2/3) favorable vote.

 ARTICLE VII – AMENDMENTS